xiaotiansu/OptML_SB/README.md

 ## Project structure

-`data:` dataset for MNIST, twitter sentiment, embedding of tweets
+`data/:` dataset for MNIST, twitter sentiment, embedding of tweets

-`experiment_results:` all the experimental results.
+`experiment_results/:` results for all the experiments.

-`figures:` all the figures we used in the report.
+`figures/:` all the figures we used in the report.

 `sb_in_nlp.ipynb:` application of simplicity bias in natural language processing.